01 of 09

 Use a sharp serrated knife to slice off the lower bulb.
 If you cut about 2 inches from the end, you should be able to remove the whole bulb, plus a little more.
 Discard.Continue to 4 of 9 below.

 Now it should be fairly easy to cut up the lemongrass.
 Starting from the lower end (where the bulb was), make thin slices up to 2/3 of the stalk.Continue to 5 of 9 below.

 Stop slicing when you have cut two-thirds of the way up the stalk, or when it is no longer yellow and "fleshy".
 The upper end the stalk will be mostly green and woody but is still useful in cooking soups and curries.
 Reserve this top end of the stalk for your recipe.

 Do the same for the other stalks, depending on how many stalks or Tbsp. of prepared lemongrass the recipe calls for.
-(You can also choose to prepare all the stalks at once for use later - see step 8 for storing instructions.)Continue to 6 of 9 below.
+(You can also choose to prepare all the stalks at once for use later).Continue to 6 of 9 below.

 06 of 09